Orrish-Automation/orrish-core/README.md

 | --- | --- |  --- | --- | --- |
 | Version, access, dependency, compile, build issues. | Creates silos.
 Build/coding for automation is barrier to entry. | Well-versed including Git conflict resolution? | Organizing tests in class/BDD/xml files not effective.
 Review takes time. | Issues with sharing information, progress tracking, reviewing with non-coders. |

-##### :trophy: Solution : Write and execute tests similar to Unit test/BDD but on a web page (FitNesse) accessible to all without any local setup.
+##### :trophy: Solution : Write/execute tests similar to Unit test/BDD but on a web page (FitNesse) accessible to all without local setup.
 Below is the illustration.
 More examples are available when you install it and launch the FitNesse wiki.

 ![Unit Test To FitNesse](https://github.com/Orrish-Automation/orrish-core/blob/main/UnitTestToFitNesseTestCase.png?raw=true)